FreakC-Foundation/FreakC/TUTORIAL.md

 	label[] nextcode
 	command

+But this would be too bulky, just stick with FreakC's whilee loop.

 For example, this program will print all the number from 0 to 10 then print out "Done!":